Dana Reizniece-Ozola

-Dana Reizniece-Ozola (born November 6, 1981) is a Latvian chess player and politician.
-She is the current managing director of the International Chess Federation (FIDE) since 2021.
+Dana Reizniece (born November 6, 1981) is a Latvian politician and chess player.
+She has been managing director of the International Chess Federation (FIDE) since 2021.
 She also served as minister of Economics (2014–2016) and minister of Finance (2016–2019) of the Republic of Latvia.
-Reizniece-Ozola has been elected as a member of the 10th, 11th, 12th and 13th Saeima of the Republic of Latvia and worked as the chairperson of the Commission on Education, Culture and Science, Member of the Legal Affairs Commission and Member of the European Affairs Commission.
+Reizniece-Ozola was elected as a member of the 10th, 11th, 12th and 13th Saeima of the Republic of Latvia and worked as the chairperson of the Commission on Education, Culture and Science, Member of the Legal Affairs Commission and Member of the European Affairs Commission.
 In chess, Reizniece-Ozola was awarded the title of Woman Grandmaster by FIDE in 2001.
+She is presently vice-president of the European Chess Union.

 Biography

 From 2006 to 2014, Reizniece-Ozola was Advisor to the Board, Board Member and Head of Ventspils High Technology Park.
 Before that, she was the Board Member of a research centre and industrial investment company.
 She has also worked at Ventspils City Council as the Head of the Investment Division.

 Dana Reizniece-Ozola has studied International Business at Häme Polytechnic University of Applied Sciences (HAMK), Finland; law at the College of Law and linguistics at Ventspils University College in Latvia.
 She obtained a Professional master's degree in Translation and Terminology from Ventspils University College in Latvia and an Executive master's degree of Business Administration from the International Space University in France.

 She has managed several projects related to satellite and space technologies, with the development the first Latvian satellite "Venta-1" at Ventspils High Technology Park being one of them.